-In the Primary School, students establish a foundation for dedicated service with a focus on empathy and building community.
+In the Primary School, students establish a foundation for dedicated service with a focus on building the habits of service learning.
 Students explore their roles as individuals, friends, and community members at Fay.
-They learn what a community is, how to treat others in a community, and how to serve their communities.
+They learn what a community is, and how to treat others while serving their communities.

-Lower School students are actively involved in service projects both on and off-campus.
-They conduct a holiday gift drive to benefit the Massachusetts Department of Children and Families and a food drive to benefit Veterans Inc. They volunteer at Community Harvest Project’s farm in Grafton, and they serve as recycling helpers around Fay’s campus.
+Lower School students work to identify their role in service projects and the impact they can have with their work.
+They participate in a holiday gift drive to benefit the Massachusetts Department of Children and Families.
+In fourth grade, students volunteer at Community Harvest Project’s farm in Grafton.
+Students in fifth and sixth grade serve as recycling helpers around Fay’s campus.
+They also serve as lunch helpers with the younger students, snack helpers, and also admission ambassadors.
 With each project, students learn about the issues connected to their service efforts and reflect on their impact.

 Lower Schoolers are encouraged to take ownership of their service, and they have frequent opportunities to determine how they want to help solve problems.

 In Upper School, our students consider service learning to be a part of their day and an important part of their Fay experience.

 Seventh graders learn about the importance of meeting basic needs.
 With a focus on the environment, they conduct their own research.
 Then, students use the design thinking process to brainstorm solutions and create prototypes for tools that can help in our Center for Creativity & Design.